Annie Creative Studio for Wellness LLC

 Gabriela Gamez

-In 2013 Gaby relocated to San Antonio.
-In these past years she has worked at Methodist Children's hospital through Tracy's Kids - a grant based art therapy program born in Washington DC.
-She has also done contract work with organizations such as Center for Health Care Services and The Epilepsy Foundation and she has been an active participant and advocate of Art Therapy through various local events in the San Antonio community.
-Currently she is leading enrichment services at Annie Creative Studio while also teaching Middle School Art at St. Anthony Catholic school.
+Gaby relocated from New York City to San Antonio in 2013.
+She has worked at Methodist Children's hospital through Tracy's Kids - a grant based art therapy program born in Washington DC.
+She has also done contract work with multiple community organizations over the last 10 years.
+Gaby is an active participant and advocate of Art Therapy through various local events in the San Antonio community and throughout her teaching experiences with middle school students and undergraduates.

-She is a critical thinker, yet driven by her heart, who will work hard to help people find their authentic voice and to share their story.
+give birth to her Creative Studio for Wellness.
+A project she held close to her heart for many years to enhance life experiences.
+She's a critical thinker, yet driven by her heart, who will work hard to help people find their authentic voice, to feel witnessed as they share their story.

 Picture